 Intermittent pain occurring consistently with a given degree of exertion (eg, whenever walking > 3 blocks) and relieved with a few minutes of rest suggests peripheral arterial disease.
 Such patients typically have an ankle-brachial BP index of ≤ 0.9; an index ≤ 0.4 indicates severe disease.
 Those with peripheral arterial disease may have chronic skin changes (eg, atrophy, hair loss, pale color, ulceration).

 Cellulitis, myofascial pain, painful polyneuropathy, and CPRS can often be diagnosed clinically.
-Testing (see Table 9: Symptoms of Cardiovascular Disorders: Some Causes of Nontraumatic Limb Pain) is usually necessary for other suspected causes of pain.
+Testing (see see Some Causes of Nontraumatic Limb Pain) is usually necessary for other suspected causes of pain.

 Primary treatment is directed at the cause.
 Analgesics can help relieve pain.